If you’re wondering how to become a CPA in Wyoming, we’ve organized the Wyoming CPA exam requirements below.

 4. Notice to Schedule (NTS)

-The NASBA will send you a notification to schedule (NTS) the exam within four business days of paying the fees.
-You can register for the exam and pay the Prometric costs at www.prometric.com/CPA/default.htm.
+Candidates should apply only for the sections they plan to take in the next six months.
+You can register for the exam and pay the Prometric costs at the Prometric website.
 You must arrange the exam as a Wyoming candidate within six months of the NTS date.
 Prepare for CPA exam section testing and attend the exam center on time.
-To be eligible for the certificate, you must pass all portions within a rolling 18-month period.

 5. Pass the Uniform CPA Exam